Eurofins-Hackathon/Copilot-Bootcamp/FoundationsOfCopilot/README.md

 1. Understand regex tokens for specific characters, like \d for digits, \w for word characters, and \s for whitespace.

 ##### Use tools to generate regex for complex patterns
 1. Open a C# file and start typing a comment that describes the complex pattern you need.
-For example, let's create a regex for validating URLs:

-1. // regex to validate a URL
+For example, let's create a regex for validating URLs, type `// regex to validate a URL`.`:

-2. GitHub Copilot might suggest a complex regex pattern like:
+1. GitHub Copilot might suggest a complex regex pattern like:

     ```csharp
     // regex to validate a URL